 The research aims to measure the influence of several variables on the intention to use in e-Samsat services.
-Data analysis results indicate that almost all hypotheses are acceptable and have a significant effect on each other.
+The results of data analysis indicate that almost all hypotheses are acceptable and have a significant effect on each other.
 However, trust does not have a significant effect on the intention to use.
-In trust, website reliability in tax payment is the dominant indicator that the management needs to consider.
-Meanwhile, for ease of use, the dominant indicator is the clarity of the stage sequence in the online tax payment process through the website.
-In awareness, the use of the Internet network in the e-Samsat website dominates the results.
-The consistent frequency of tax payment needs to be emphasized in improving e-Samsat services.
-Furthermore, if all 6 rimary interest indicators are more optimized, the intention to use e-Samsat services will increase.
+In trust, website reliability in tax payment is the dominant indicator that needs to be considered by the management.
+Meanwhile, for the ease of use, the the dominant indicator is the clarity of the stage sequence in the online tax payment process through the website.
+In awareness, use of the Internet network in e-Samsat website dominates the results.
+The consistent frequency of tax payment needs to be emphasized improving e-Samsat services.
+Furthermore, if all indicators of primary interest are more optimized, the intention to use e-Samsat services can increase.

-The research can help the government to make decisions related to e-government, create technological innovations that facilitate payments, and improve e-Samsat services quality.
+The research can help the government to make decisions related to e-government, create technological innovations that facilitate payments, and improve the quality of e-Samsat services.
 The government can make binding policies and support the non-cash payment program from the regional revenue service of East Java.
-The government can also cooperate with a third-party non-cash payment technology as an electronic wallet to automate the manual banking payment process.
+The government can also cooperate with a third party non-cash payment technology as an electronic wallet to automate the manual banking payment process.
 The government should improve the infrastructure by replacing the manual system for exchanging motorized vehicle tax receipts with Android or iOS barcodes.
 The results can be implemented or developed in non-Indonesia countries with the same cultural patterns and grouped according to the users' age as several measured variables are from several Asian countries in the previous studies.

 The research limitation is the researchers only focus on tax payments in e-Samsat.
-Further research can analyze other e-government services and measure e-government implementation performance.
+The further research can analyze other e-government service and measure e-government implementation performance.
 Future researchers can also add a mediation function between variables related to service performance and e-government implementation, including control, service quality, and risk.
 Furthermore, assessments are also needed to improve information and communication-based services.